Trevor Goodchild: End Sinister

 Trevor, in this episode, has in his possession a device which would fire a ray at the Earth, killing much of humanity but furthering the progress of evolution.
 Before he can accomplish this, an alien-like being is found near Trevor's compound, which he becomes obsessed with, and which agrees to take Trevor to their homeworld. Æon, after sealing herself away for centuries in suspended animation, finds that Bregna is now populated by these beings and that Trevor is still alive, attempting (in a rather ascetic manner) to emulate them. Æon, not realizing that the creatures were actually humanity's further-evolved state, uses the aforementioned ray to destroy them, leaving only herself, Trevor, and a very few "alien" survivors.
 The episode (and series) ends with the both of them in the same suspended-animation chamber Æon used.

 Film appearance

-In the 2005 film adaptation of the series, numerous changes have been made to Trevor's character.
-He is still chairman of Bregna, and still an idealistic scientist whose methods are sometimes suspect.
-Among the major changes is that he is shown to be in a power struggle with his brother (a character not featured in the TV series), and as part of the film's cloning-related plotline, it is revealed that Trevor is a seventh-generation clone created from DNA from the original Trevor Goodchild of the early 21st century, who had been married to a pre-clone version of Æon Flux.
-Unlike the TV series, which casts him in a morally ambiguous role (as it does all its characters), the film version makes Goodchild to be a heroic figure, whose sole motive seems to be to save the human race from extinction.
+Trevor is portrayed by Marton Csokas in the 2005 film Æon Flux.

+The film adaptation adds Oren (Jonny Lee Miller), Trevor's brother and nemesis, as well as storyline in which Trevor, Æon Flux (Charlize Theron) and everyone in Bregna are clones of early 21st century originals.